-Middlesex University and Metanoia Institute are currently recruiting graduates to undertake innovative original psychotherapy research at doctoral level.
-The MPhil/PhD, the latest in our range of post-graduate initiatives, is designed to provide a bespoke doctoral pathway for practitioners interested in independent research at the cutting edge of theoretical understanding in psychotherapy.
+Middlesex University and Metanoia Institute are currently recruiting graduates to undertake innovative and original psychotherapy research at both masters and doctoral level.
+The MPhil with possibility to transfer to PhD, is a pathway for practitioners interested in independent research at the cutting edge of theoretical understanding in psychotherapy

 Who can apply?